 Prior to law school, Kate’s professional experience included buying and merchandising positions with the Bergdorf Goodman and Ann Taylor corporate offices in New York City, and creating and teaching a Fashion Communications course at Syracuse University’s S.I.
 Newhouse School.

-Kate is a graduate of Syracuse University College of Law, where she was a notes and comments editor for the Journal of International Law and Commerce, research assistant to Professor Theodore Hagelin, and teaching assistant to Professor Aliza Milner.
+Kate graduated from Syracuse University College of Law, where she was a notes and comments editor for the Journal of International Law and Commerce, research assistant to Professor Theodore Hagelin, and teaching assistant to Professor Aliza Milner.
 Since graduation, Kate served as a law clerk to judges in the United States District Court for the Northern District of New York, and the Superior Court of New Jersey.

 - Colgate University, B.A.